 Lorenzo Vaquero, Extraordinary Doctorate Award

-The researcher graduated from CiTIUS expands the center's track record in the category of Sciences and Engineering 2022-2023.
+The researcher graduated from CiTIUS expands the center's track record in the category of Science and Engineering 2022-2023.

-The work proposes innovative approaches to improve traditional detection systems, which depend on frame-by-frame systems and geometric attributes, which are not suitable for real-time environments, nor in the case of open-set scenarios.
-To address the limitations of these conventional systems, Lorenzo Vaquero's doctoral work led to SiamMT, an architecture that adapts single-object tracking techniques to handle multiple targets.
-Subsequently, this idea was refined with the introduction of SiamMOTION, which improves performance by managing actors and accommodating objects of diverse sizes.
-Finally, an architecture based on Transformers was introduced that complements a lightweight detector, enhancing the retrieval of undetected objects and the overall tracking performance.
+The work proposes innovative approaches to improve traditional detection systems, which rely on frame-by-frame systems ('frame a frame') and geometric attributes, which are not suitable for real-time environments, nor for open set scenarios.
+To address the limitations of these conventional systems, Lorenzo Vaquero's doctoral work gave rise to SiamMT, an architecture that adapts single-object tracking techniques to handle multiple targets.
+This idea was later refined with the introduction of SiamMOTION, which improves performance by managing actors and accommodating objects of diverse sizes.
+Finally, a Transformer-based architecture was introduced to complement a lightweight detector, improving the recovery of undetected objects and overall tracking performance.

 It all started with a summer scholarship...

-The beginning of Lorenzo Vaquero's research career dates back to his participation in the CiTIUS Summer Scholarships program, which allowed him to delve into the research field that ultimately led to his thesis.
-Previously, during his undergraduate and master's training, Lorenzo specialized in the fields of Computer Vision and Artificial Intelligence, receiving two additional awards during this formative stage: the national award for mobility and accessibility from the Renault Foundation and the 'Club de Excelencia en Sostenibilidad' (Best STEM Final Degree Project) and the DXC Spain award for the best Master's Final Project (TFM) from the Interuniversity Master's in Big Data.
-Currently, Lorenzo remains connected to the CiTIUS as an external collaborator researcher and works as a postdoctoral researcher at the Fondazione Bruno Kessler in Trento, Italy, where he manages various international projects focused on human-centered computer vision research.
+Lorenzo Vaquero's research career began with his participation in the CiTIUS Summer Fellowships, which allowed him to delve into the research field that eventually led to his thesis.
+Previously, during his Bachelor's and Master's training, Lorenzo specialized in the fields of Computer Vision and Artificial Intelligence, receiving two more awards during this formative stage: the highest state award in mobility and accessibility from the Renault Foundation and the ‘Club de Excelencia en Sostenibilidad’ (Best STEM Final Degree Project) and the DXC Spain award for the best Master's Final Project (TFM) from the Interuniversity Master's in Big Data.
+Currently, Lorenzo remains linked to CiTIUS as an external associate researcher and works as a postdoctoral researcher at the Fondazione Bruno Kessler in Trento, Italy, where he manages various international projects focusing on human-centered computer vision.

-The researcher emphasized "the boost that this award represents to continue exploring new frontiers in the world of technology and science," expressing his satisfaction with this recognition.
+The researcher highlighted "the impetus this award represents for continuing to explore new frontiers in the world of technology and science," expressing his satisfaction with this recognition.
 "I feel immense excitement and gratitude," he added, "for continuing to collaborate with the wonderful CiTIUS community."
-Reflecting words filled with praise also included expressions of gratitude to his supervisors: "I want to express my deep appreciation to USC, to CiTIUS, to my thesis directors, Manuel Mucientes and Víctor Brea, as well as to all the colleagues and friends who made this journey possible."
-The award will be presented by the International Doctoral School of USC (EDIUS) during a ceremony scheduled for next June.
+Reflections full of praise, which also included words of thanks to his supervisors: "I want to express my deep gratitude to USC, CiTIUS, my thesis directors, Manuel Mucientes and Víctor Brea, as well as all the colleagues and friends who made this journey possible."
+The award will be presented by the International Doctorate School of USC (EDIUS) during a ceremony scheduled for next June.